How To Pick The Best

 You may need just a few days to adjust to your new hearing aids, but most of our patients take a few weeks or even several months.
 In general, the greater the hearing loss and the longer it has been present, the more difficult it will be to transition to using hearing aids.
 At Carolina Hearing and Tinnitus, we’re uniquely trained to provide the rehabilitative programs you should have after we fit you with hearing aids.

 The longer you live with hearing loss, the more difficult it is to adjust to using hearing aids.
 We want to make the transition process as smooth as possible.
-Call us today.
+Call or text us today.

 Restaurants chatter.
 Road traffic.
 The cacophony of leaf blowers while you’re trying to enjoy your backyard on a beautiful fall day.
 Background noise is a problem for everyone at one time or another, whether or not you use hearing aids.
 There’s no way a hearing aid can completely eliminate the sounds you don’t want to hear.
 The good news?
 There are now hearing aids available that amplify the sounds you do want to hear and minimize some unwanted sounds.